Table of Contents

 - Porcine: Pig collagen is the lowest quality source of collagen as it is less controlled compared to other sources like chicken and beef.
 The hide and feet of pigs offer the highest concentration of collagen.

 - Chicken: Once again, the feet are a significant source of collagen.
-Understandably, it’s a lot easier to feel comfortable taking a collagen supplement if the chickens are free-range.
+Chicken collagen is mainly type II collagen.

-- Bovine: The undisputed best source of bovine collagen is grass-fed and pasture-raised.
+- Bovine: The best source of bovine collagen is grass-fed and pasture-raised.
 Many believe bovine collagen the best source of collagen.

 Step 4: Check the Label for Vitamin C

-Vitamin C assists with collagen synthesis, so you want to see at least 50 mg on the label.
+Vitamin C assists with your body’s natural collagen synthesis, so you want to see at least 50 milligrams on the label.

-Your body can still produce collagen if you don’t supplement with vitamin C—as long as you have enough in your body.
-Since vitamin C is water soluble (meaning it won’t stick around in your body for long), it’s best to have collagen with vitamin already in it.
+Your body can still produce collagen if you don’t supplement with vitamin C, as long as you have enough in your body.
+Since vitamin C is water soluble (meaning it won’t stick around in your body for long), it’s best to have collagen with vitamin C already in it.